maherxubair/pak-sim-database/readMe.md

-<h1 align="center">Pakistan SIM Database</h1>
+<h1 align="center">Pak SIM Database</h1>

 ## Overview

 A responsive web interface for querying Pakistan's SIM database information using the NexOracle API.
-This application allows users to search for SIM owner details by phone number or CNIC, with support for both free and premium API access.
+This application allows users to search for SIM owner details by phone number or CNIC.

 ## Features